Subito-it/SBTUITestTunnel/README.md

 This will guarantee that the tests will start executing once the view hierarchy of the app is ready.

+## Additional resources

+If you need to access the mac host from your test target try [SBTUITestTunnelHost](https://github.com/Subito-it/SBTUITestTunnelHost).

 ## Thanks

 Kudos to the developers of the following pods which we use in SBTUITestTunnel: